IncDrops/PollitGo/Users/testing/projects/nextn/README.md

             *   **Value:** Your **LIVE** Stripe Secret Key (starts with `sk_live_...`).
             *   **Importance:** Required for backend Stripe API calls in the deployed app.

-    *   **Firebase Variables (If using Firebase Services like Storage):**
+    *   **Firebase Variables (MANDATORY IF USING FIREBASE SERVICES):**
         *   If you are using any Firebase services (e.g., Firebase Storage for image uploads), these variables are **MANDATORY** for the deployed prototype.
-Missing or incorrect Firebase config can lead to build failures or runtime errors (e.g., "Firebase is blocking Next" or app crashes).
+Missing or incorrect Firebase config can lead to build failures (e.g., "Firebase is blocking Next") or runtime errors.
         *   Add each of your Firebase project config keys here, prefixed with `_NEXT_PUBLIC_FIREBASE_`.
 For example:
             *   `_NEXT_PUBLIC_FIREBASE_API_KEY` (Value: YOUR_FIREBASE_API_KEY)
             *   `_NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN` (Value: YOUR_FIREBASE_AUTH_DOMAIN)